One Day in Seattle: How to Spend a Day in the Emerald City

-By the end of my first trip to Seattle, I knew I was in love – a little over a year later, I would call the Emerald City home.
+By the end of my first trip to Seattle, I knew I was in love – a little over a year later, I would call the Emerald City home and ended up living in Seattle for four years.
 Though I only spent one day in Seattle on my first trip, I had a chance to see that there are a lot of really special things about this city tucked away in the Pacific Northwest.

 Seattle Travel Tips

 Before I give away all my itinerary secrets, a couple of quick notes.
 I always like to provide travel tips before my itinerary, to answer any burning questions you might have before you have them.
 I’m a mind-reader (or I’ve just answered 50 emails with these questions and I want you to be a satisfied reader).

 When to Visit Seattle